yoshakami/plt0/README.md

 5. Create colour index for all pixels, using my own algorithm
 6. Build Output file (write header, then Convert all index rows to "Block" for Wii/GC, or reverse row order for bmp then convert it to other format if user asked so)
 7. Test limit cases using files with annoying dimensions, unknown formats, or a combination of parameters that breaks step one

+## Notes
+if you want to change the source code of GUI layout through the [Design] window, you'll need a 4k screen, since Visual Studio automatically resizes the app bounds to your screen size (Naughy VS!) and the whole screen is packed to the gills with GUI elements

+the whole GUI was made with only 3 elements : label, picturebox, and textbox

+the GUI opens if (input file = "")  or texture_format isn't specified<br>(which means that opening a texture with plt0.exe will decode it and output a bmp without showing the GUI)

+I've spent the most time I have ever consumed for a decent CMPR Algorithm

+the python files were either used to generate C# code (functions launched on label hover or on click ), or to analyze C# code, and even to extract data from the code.

+* if you're skeptical about python being slow, run <a href="https://github.com/yoshi2999/plt0/blob/master/py/plt0.py">plt0.py</a> from the py folder and you'll notice it takes 20 minutes to encode an image to CI8 AI8.
+(You'll need to change "input_file" at the line 48 first)

 ## Colour Quantization algorithm
 First, create a Colour_table List of int array of 65536 entries with the number itself and the number of times it is used in the image.